-Performance Target Target Target Target Target Metric Type Value Period Start Year C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)-2021 Numeric 95.6 5 Year 2017
+Performance Target Target Target Target Target Metric Type Value Period Start Year C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)-2022 Numeric 93.9 5 Year 2018

-New York's methodology for setting its FFY 2021 targets used a two-step process.
+New York's methodology for setting its FFY 2022 targets used a two-step process.
 The first step in the process involved a linear trend model.
-Adhering to the method recommended by the FHWA and used by the NYS DOT in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
+Adhering to the method recommended by the

+FHWA and used by the NYS DOT in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
 In the model, the 5-year moving average was used as the data point for each year included in the linear trend analysis.
-The data points used in the linear trend analysis were the 5-year average number of Drivers Age 20 or Younger Involved in Fatal Crashes each year from 2014 to 2018: 128.2, 119.4, 114.6, 106.4 and 97.6.
-The target estimated by the linear trend analysis for the 2017-2021 average number of young drivers involved in fatal crashes was 76.1, representing a decrease of approximately 22% from the 2014-2018 average of 97.6.
-The large decrease estimated by the forecast model was due to the wide variance in the annual numbers of young drivers involved in fatal crashes.
+The data points used in the linear trend analysis were the 5-year average number of Drivers Age 20 or Younger Involved in Fatal Crashes each year from 2015 to 2019: 119.4, 114.6, 106.4, 97.8 and 94.8.
+The target estimated by the linear trend analysis for the 2018-2022 average number of young drivers involved in fatal crashes was 73.6, representing a decrease greater than 6% from the 2015-2019 average of 94.8.

 The second step in the process involved discussing the target estimated by this forecasting method with the state's key stakeholders to determine if an adjustment was warranted.
-The variance in the data that resulted in the exceptionally large decrease forecasted by the linear model was taken into account during the discussion.
-Based on their experience and knowledge of the trends in the data and current traffic safety-related activities and programs focusing on young drivers and those that will be conducted over the next few years, the key stakeholders determined that a 22% decrease was not reasonable.
-Agreement was reached on adjusting the target to 95.6, representing an ambitious but more achievable decrease of 2% from the 2014-2018 average of 97.6 in alignment with the targets set for other performance measures.
+Based on their experience and knowledge of the trends in the data and current traffic safety-related activities and programs focusing on young drivers and those that will be conducted over the next few years, the key stakeholders determined that such a large decrease was not reasonable.
+Agreement was reached on adjusting the target to 93.9, representing an ambitious but more achievable decrease of 1% from the 2015-2019 average of 94.8 in alignment with the targets set for other performance measures.